 Tony Hooper - The other original Strawb, Tony played with the band from its earliest days up till 1972 when, uncomfortable with the trend away from folk-rock to out and out rock, he left after their first American tour.
 Contributing several songs towards the early Strawbs albums, the Cousins/Hooper vocal harmonies were a trademark of the early folk band.
 After trying his hand at record production, Tony has had a second career in publishing, which released him from time to time for Strawbs activities - he rejoined the line-up for the Cambridge Folk Festival in 1983, staying with them for 10 years until after the 25th anniversary tour in 1993.
 In recent years he has played with mediaeval/synth band Misalliance and dance band Pitchfork.
 Sadly, Tony passed away on 18 Nov 2020.

 Robert Kirby - A long-time Strawbs associate who arranged tracks for Grave New World, Bursting At The Seams and Ghosts, and was one of two sessions keyboard players recruited after Hawken left in 1975 to record and tour.
 Robert contributed strings to the 2001 Acoustic Strawbs album "Baroque & Roll" and 2004's "Deja Fou" and recently arranged a CD of rare Nick Drake material to critical acclaim and commercial success.
 Robert was recruited to arrange and conduct the grand finale of 2009's spectacular 40th anniversary celebrations, including "Heavy Disguise", "Down By The Sea" and an emotional "Where Silent Shadows Fall", all of which was hugely well-received by the Strawbs faithful.
 Sadly Robert died on 3 Oct 2009, just three weeks after the show.
-A memorial service was held on 3 Oct 2010 at London's Cecil Sharp House
+A memorial service was held on 3 Oct 2010 at London's Cecil Sharp House.

 John Knightsbridge - Only briefly a Strawb, joining with Roy Hill for the two gigs after Cousins' resignation in 1980.
 He had previously played in Third World War and Illusion (in both cases alongside John Hawken), Gnidrolog, and the Roy Hill Band (alongside Chas Cronk, Tony Fernandez and Bimbo Acock).
 He has also played in Ruthless Blues alongside Fernandez.

 Sonja Kristina - A few gigs with the Strawbs after Sandy Denny split.
 Later lead vocalist with Curved Air.
 Has released various solo CDs and from 2005 performed in a duo called Mask.
 Sonja guested again with Acoustic Strawbs to perform some of the old Sandy Denny numbers at the 40th anniversary celebrations, a performance which many hope to see again.
 Strawbs and Curved Air appeared on the Classic Rock Legends tour in 2014.

 Dave Lambert - Dave started out in three piece Fire, with an Apple Publishing deal and a Decca contract to their name, who recorded one of the most collectable records around - the concept-based Magic Shoemaker album.
 After an acoustic period - he played a number of duo gigs with Dave Cousins - in 1971 he joined the King-Earl Boogie Band, whose album was produced by Cousins at the Manor at more or less the same time as Dave's own solo album Two Weeks Last Summer in 1972, on which Lambert guested.
 Dave's Townshend-influenced approach matched with Cousins' aspirations for rock stardom, and Lambert joined the band in September 1972 in time for "Lay Down".
 After the 1973 split, Lambert helped Cousins reform the band and the blend of their two differing vocal styles became a trademark of mid 70s Strawbs.
 A consummate lead guitarist, Lambert left the band at the beginning of the sessions for Heartbreak Hill in 1978 to pursue his own solo career, issuing one album Framed, which, disappointingly, was never released in the UK.
 For many years Lambert taught guitar in his beloved Kent and skiing (!).
 In the 80s he recorded material with Cronk, Fernandez, Andy Richards and others, which will be released in 2007 as Lambert Cronk.
 He rejoined the Strawbs again for the Chiswick extravaganza, and stayed, blending powerfully with Brian Willoughby's guitar work, whether in electric or acoustic mode.
 Dave produced a solo album, Work In Progress, in 2004.
 In 2007 as well as touring with acoustic and electric Strawbs, he organised a reunion of Fire for two live shows, where the whole of The Magic Shoemaker was played; the show was recorded and filmed and a CD of the show was released in 2009.
 Fire played again at the 40th anniversary.
-Dave is also a member of Zeus, a side project involving Tom Leary, Graeme Taylor and Jon Davie, who made their impressive live debut at the 40th anniversary; an album was recorded, but not yet released.
+Dave was also a member of Zeus, a side project involving Tom Leary, Graeme Taylor and Jon Davie, who made their impressive live debut at the 40th anniversary; an album was recorded, but sadly never released.

 Chris Parren - Keyboard player in the Hudson Ford band, when Blue Weaver was unavailable for the reformed Strawbs' tours in the mid 80s, Parren was a natural choice as replacement.
 He contributed to both the Don't Say Goodbye and Ringing Down The Years albums, and left in 1993 to work full-time in the Rocky Horror Show.